robcmills/openspace-jeopardy/readme.md

 - [ ] Remove clues from src and load from env variable
 - [ ] Implement admin api endpoints
 - [ ] Implement mute for all contestants (to avoid echo)
+- [ ] Disable or hide disconnected contestants